ionic-zone/ionic.zone/_drafts/_articles/cli.md

 ### `npx cap update [platform]`

-> updates the native plugins and dependencies based in package.json

-If you also changed something with the native plugins installed via `npm` (Capacitor and Cordova plugins) or updated Capacitor itself, you will have to use `update` to also apply those changes to the native projects.
+If you also installed, updated or changed any native plugins (Capacitor or Cordova) via npm/`package.json` or updated Capacitor itself, you will have to use `update` to also apply those changes to the native projects.
 (Capacitor itself calls this ["Periodic Maintenance"](https://capacitor.ionicframework.com/docs/basics/workflow/#4-periodic-maintenance)).

-The process copies over the plugin files and "installs" them into the native projects so they will automatically be picked up the next time the native app is built.
+The process copies over the plugin JS files and "installs" them into the native projects so they will automatically be picked up the next time the native app is built.

 Beware: For iOS this process might take quite long as it does a lot of things with Cocoapods for the plugins, which is also why this is a separate command from `copy`.

 ### `npx cap sync [platform]`

-> update + copy

-This convenience command combines `copy` and `sync` from above.
+This convenience command combines `copy` and `update` from above.
 Use it if you want to make sure all changes are synced to the native projects.

 ## 5. Helpers